 Restaurant Berg en Dal

 Our next stop was a restaurant in a town called Hoog Soeren for lunch.
 But this wasn’t any ordinary restaurant, this was a pancake restaurant!
-There’s a lot of pancake restaurants in the Netherlands (the Dutch do love their pancakes) but this is the first one I’ve actually been to.
+There are a lot of pancake restaurants in the Netherlands (the Dutch do love their pancakes) but this is the first one I’ve actually been to.
 They serve other things besides pancakes, but I figured since I was at a pancake restaurant, I should get a pancake.
 There were a LOT of choices.
 Plain pancakes, pancakes with one thing, deluxe pancakes with heaps of toppings, even savoury pancakes.
 And these pancakes are not like American or even Australian pancakes.
 These pancakes are the size of pizzas!

 I found it very hard to choose between a sweet and a savoury pancake (with bacon, onion, mushrooms, cheese, capsicum and egg) but I wasn’t sure the savoury toppings would work on a pancake so I settled for the ‘Strudelpannenkoek’; with apple, raisins, cinnamon, rum and warm vanilla sauce (which was custard).